kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Key Takeaway

-Size created the breakthrough.
+Size created the breakthrough
-Design creates the future.
+Design creates the future
 Understanding scale helps you make better choices about which models fit your goals

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.